-How to Make Tuition Assistance Fit in Your Talent Management Program
+How to Add Tuition Assistance to Your Talent Management Program

 When most people think of employee benefits, they think of things like health insurance, vacation and other perks.
 In addition to these valuable programs, an increasingly important benefit for human resources departments to consider adding is tuition assistance.
-Given the country’s need for a highly-educated workforce, an education benefit is a timely and effective tool to integrate into your talent management program.
+Given the need for a highly-educated workforce as we face an uncertain economy, an education benefit is a timely and effective tool to integrate into your talent management program.

 What is a tuition assistance program?

-While organizations may have different internal names for their education programs, a tuition assistance program is generally an employer-provided benefit that helps pay for an employee to take education courses, depending on specific criteria that the employee meets.
+Generally speaking, a tuition assistance program (TAP) is an employer-provided benefit that helps pay for an employee to take education courses, depending on specific criteria that the employee meets.

 The financial assistance falls into two categories: reimbursement, in which an employee pays for a course upfront and then receives payment from the organization once the course is done; or prepayment, in which an organization pays for a course before the employee completes it.